marcsauter/alexa-skill-examples/README.md

 # python account_balance.py
 ```

 All Account Balances are hard-coded.
-Here would be a request to your Account Services.
+There would be a request to your Account Services.

 ### Account Balance with pin
 ```